SAFETY RELATED POLICIES

 and/or after 5:00 PM.
 This applies to all sports except golf and

 swimming.
-This restriction is discontinued for the fall season on the
+This restriction is discontinued for the fall season as follows:

 PROCEDURES FOR THE PREVENTION OF HEAT ILLNESS